Out and Back to Lockhouse 49: C&O

 ABOVE: I began prepping for the outing along my local gravel roads in PWFP by experimenting with load distribution.
 During this ride I was about 80% to capacity.

-Confirmation came shortly after:
+Confirmation followed shortly after:

 Bradley, my gravel bike, fully loaded and ready for the ride.
 I ventured out from Point of Rocks around 11 am.
 My goal was to arrive at the Lockhouse between 5 and 6 pm.
 That included a lunch stop in Shepherdstown, WV.